Skip to main content

 • Apply troubleshooting steps your team has already documented

-Knowledge base — one place for all sources
+Knowledge Sources — one place for all sources

-The Knowledge base page in the portal (Builder → Knowledge base) is where you manage your agent's knowledge.
+The Knowledge Sources page in the portal (Builder → Knowledge Sources) is where you manage your agent's knowledge.
 You can upload files, add web pages, and view connected repositories.

 Three types of knowledge sources: